 Acrylamide—this chemical is one of the primary reasons Proposition 65 labels appear in California coffee shops.
 The chemical forms naturally in a number of foods once they are cooked and is present in products such as breads, cereals, cookies, potato chips, etc. But the chemical has only been shown to be a carcinogen at extremely high doses—you’d have to eat 182 pounds of French fries a day to reach the level of proven cancer-causing exposure.

 Even when the chemicals listed under Prop 65 are generally accepted as carcinogens, the labels themselves give no indication as to the actual risk of harm from exposure.
 Prop 65 requires that if a chemical causes “one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime,” there must be a warning label when that chemical is present.
 But since the warning label is the same for all products regardless of how much of that chemical is present, it’s impossible for consumers to know whether there is a real risk or whether exposure levels are too low to pose any risk.

 No Impact on Public Health

-It’s easy to see why, then, that since Proposition 65’s 1986 passage, there has been no decrease in incidences of cancer in California.
+It’s easy to see why, three decades after Proposition 65’s passage, California’s rate of many common cancers – including cervical, liver, melanoma, mesothelioma, non-Hodgkin’s lymphoma, ovarian, stomach and testicular – are either no different from or higher than the rest of the United States.
 You’d expect that if Californians were suddenly informed about the public health risks of everyday products, there would be associated lifestyle changes and changes in product formulations that would dramatically lower cancer risks.
-However, research from Professor Michael Marlow at California Polytechnic State University shows that simply isn’t the case.
+However, research from Professor Michael Marlow of California Polytechnic State University shows that simply isn’t the case.